MicrosoftDocs/ATADocs/ATPDocs/deploy/configure-proxy.md

 |**ProxyUserPassword**|`ProxyUserPassword="P@ssw0rd"`|No|Specifies the password for your  proxy user name. <br><br>Credentials are encrypted and stored locally by the Defender for Identity sensor.|

 > [!TIP]
 > If you've configured a proxy during installation, changing the proxy configuration requires you to remove and install the sensor.
-Therefore, we recommend creating and using a custom DNS A record for the proxy server, which you can use to change the proxy server's address when needed.
+Therefore, we recommend creating and using a custom DNS A record for the proxy server, which you can use to change the proxy server's address when needed. <!--add powershell script in here when ready. also Can mention that to modify the Proxy URL - the cusotmer can modify the sensorconfiguratio.json file manually and stop and restart the sensor services? -->
 >
 > We also recommend using the *hosts* file for testing.